paradise-fi/RoFI/RoFILib/README.md

 ```
 ./rofi-reconfig -i ../data/init.in -g ../data/goal.in > ../data/res.out
-./rofi-vis -i ../data/res.out -m
+./rofi-vis -i ../data/res.out -n
 ```

-Writes a sequence of configurations to a separate file, then draws many `-m` configurations from one file.
+Writes a sequence of configurations to a separate file, then draws many `-n` configurations from one file.

 ## How to create a video

-Use script videoCreator.sh in visualizer directory.
+Use script buildVideo.sh in visualizer directory.

 ```
 ./rofi-reconfig -i ../data/init.in -g ../data/goal.in > ../data/res.out
 ./rofi-vis -i ../data/res.out -a -s --path ../data/res -c ../data/1.cam
 cd ../visualizer
-./videoCreator.sh -o ../data/animation/output.mp4
+./buildVideo.sh -i ../data/res -o ../data/animation/output.mp4
 ```

 Writes sequence of configurations to a separate file, then saves pictures to ../data/res directory and creates video output.mp4 in data/animation directory.

-You can specify the directory with saved pictures, framerate of the animation, path + filename of the output animation and whether to clean the input directory - delete the pictures.
+You can specify the directory with saved pictures, framerate (default = 24) of the animation, path + filename of the output animation, whether to clean the input directory - delete the pictures and whether to create animation with or without RoFI logo.

 Options: